 Dogs may be omnivores in the technical sense of the word, but their most recent ancestors – and all of their contemporaneous cousins and nieces – subsist on a meat-based diet.

-Sure, they’ll gladly slurp up edible fruit, tubers, vegetables and roots as offered by the environment, but the bulk of their calories come from meat.
+Sure, they’ll gladly slurp up edible fruit, tubers, vegetables, and roots when available, but the bulk of their calories come from meat.

-Few who are familiar with dogs would dispute the fact that there is nothing that gets a dog’s attention better than a juicy piece of dead animal carcass.
+Few who are familiar with dogs would dispute the fact that there is nothing that gets a dog’s attention better than a juicy piece of meat.
 Neither cheese, nor ice cream nor pizza can compare — they may like these things, but they love meat above all else.
-And usually, despite individual preferences for poultry, fish or red meat, any dead animal is fair game.
+And usually, despite individual preferences for poultry, fish or red meat, any animal-based protein is fair game.

 Given all of this, picky dogs usually find foods with plenty of high-quality meat protein sources to be tastier than those relying on lesser meat-meals and substandard meats.